OpenAmbientIoT/tWiliot/README.md

 number = "TWILIO_NUMBER"
 ```

+Note that the above TOML file can be expanded to work with multiple projects at once!

 You can use a free trial account of Twilio to send free SMS messages--so long as you are "local" with respect to your provisioned Twilio phone number and you don't mind a prefix for all sent SMS messages reminding you of your trial status.

 Twilio account registration happens [here](https://www.twilio.com/try-twilio).